AinulMr/Data-Exploration_COVID-19/README.md

 #### Conclusion
 Based on the short analysis, Every continent experienced a significant increase in the number of COVID-19 cases and deaths from 2020 to 2021.
 But from 2022 to 2023 the number of COVID-19 cases and deaths did not significantly increase after 70.53% population in the world took the vaccine against the spread of COVID-19.
 So I can conclude, that vaccination did pretty well in reducing the number of COVID-19 cases and deaths based on the data which I analyzed.

+## Recommendation and Conclusion
+Based on the whole analysis, we can see the effect spread of COVID-19 over the world including the number of cases and deaths.
+At the start of the COVID-19 pandemic, the number of cases and deaths increased significantly until the end of 2021 when a vaccine had not been obtained in several areas in 2020 such as in the African continent, Oceania, and even in Indonesia as well.
+Based on the analysis, vaccination reduced the number of COVID-19 cases and deaths.
+So I can recommend
+1. Make sure the vaccine is distributed to all corners of the world
+2. Socialize and implement health guidelines such as wearing masks, maintaining social distancing, washing hands, and avoiding crowds.
+3. Ensure healthcare facilities have sufficient capacity to care for both COVID-19 and non-COVID-19 patients.
+4. Ensure public facilities, transportation, and work spaces remain clean and safe.
+5. Residents must also maintain their physical health to stay fit and not lethargic

+# So, Are we really safe from COVID-19 now?
+What do you think?